iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Introduction ADMM.md

 ---
 ### **Methods of Dual Ascend**

-Due to the fact that these later parts of the materials comes from different references, we are going to use $f(x) + g(x)$ as the 2 separable objective function.
+Due to the fact that these later parts of the materials comes from different references, we are going to use $f(x) + g(x)$ as the 2-separable objective function.
+The methods of Dual Ascend performs a gradient minimum search on the primal objective and then a gradient ascend on the dual objective.
+This looks for the saddle point of the Lagrangian assuming the  appropriate use of strong duality.

-Performs gradient updated on the gradient of the dual, we assume that $l$ has global Lipschitz gradient and it's convex, and $\phi$ to be a convex function as well, then the strong duality applies, denote the dual problem then its gradient is given by:
 $$
     \nabla g(x) = \nabla \mathcal L(x^+, z^+, \lambda) \text{ where } (x^+, z^+)\in \arg\min_{x, z} \mathcal L(x, z, \lambda).
 $$